Taleb88/company-data/README.md

 # company-data
-Company Data project developed in Python and openpyxl
+Company Data project developed in Python, openpyxl, and PowerBI